Jesse-Ball/Half_Life_Regression/README.md

 # Half_Life_Regression
-Initial repo for POC of enhanced HLR scheduling model
+Initial repo for POC of enhanced HLR scheduling model.
+This repo contains a few dead ends but overall paints a good picture in terms of logic in scheduling

 ## Data and initial base is from: